tabKey

 - Visible only in the controlled tab (never in other tabs).

-- One-click minimize → compact, draggable chip.
+- Can be minimized into a compact, draggable chip.

-tabKey:"sales"). - Click Minimize on the banner.
+tabKey:"sales"). - Minimize the banner.

-- Drag the orange chip wherever you like.
+- Drag the chip wherever you like.

 Browser Limits — What RTO Solves